jian-hua-he/LeetCode/longestSubstring/README.md

    j
 ```

-`a` is repeated and the length of temp is bigger than variable longest.
-Assign the length of temp to variable longest and move `i` to next.
+`a` is repeated and the length of temp is bigger than variable `longest`.
+Assign the length of temp to variable `longest` and move `i` to next.

 ```
 longest = 3